 Get an outside perspective

 Getting feedback from someone you trust can also be helpful.
 They might notice something you missed.
 This can be a close friend, a family member, or a therapist.
 The feedback might make you uncomfortable or even angry sometimes.
 That’s okay; it’s all part of the learning process.

 If you know someone who also has bipolar disorder, ask them about their experiences.
 There are lots of great resources online too.
 Follow blogs or hashtags about mental illness.
 Join an online forum.
 It’s one thing to read a list of symptoms; it’s another to understand how they feel.
 Everyone is different, but there are people out there who have had experiences a lot like yours.

 If you’re still wondering whether you’re manic or depressed, it’s possible you’re having a mixed episode—both mania and depression at the same time.
 Maybe your mind is racing and you can’t sleep (manic), but you’re also feeling very sad and getting down on yourself (depressed).
 It may sound strange, but it’s pretty common (especially in bipolar II).

-The good news is that it gets better with time.
-At first you might feel like you have no idea what you are doing and have no control, but the longer you have been dealing with your symptoms, the better you will be at managing them.
-Every time something happens, from minor shifts in mood to whole episodes, think of it as a learning experience that is helping you better prepare for the next time.
-As you learn more about your symptoms, you will be able to catch yourself and your triggers before you get to a crisis point.
+The longer you work on building self-awareness, the better you will be at managing your symptoms.
+Think of each episode as a learning experience that is helping you better prepare for the next time.
+Eventually, you will be able to catch yourself and your triggers before you get to a crisis point.